-Blue oat grass thrives with full sun conditions.
-It’s capable of growing in areas with part sun and part shade, but it may become leggy under these conditions.
+Blue oat grass thrives in full sun conditions.
+It can grow in areas with part sun and part shade, but it may become leggy under these conditions.
 Ideally, look for a location that receives at least six hours of direct sunlight per day for this plant.

 Ensure that you plant blue oat grass in well-draining soil.
-Too much retained water leads to rotting of the roots or crown.
+Retained water leads to rotting of the roots or crown.
 For this reason, heavy clay-like soils are not ideal.

 Blue oat grass does best with an alkaline to neutral pH level in soil; a pH of 6.5 to 7.5 is considered best.
 These plants are also tolerant of environmental salt in the soil and are not adversely affected.